MSc in Evidence-Based Social Intervention and Policy Evaluation

 As a minimum, applicants should hold or be predicted to achieve the following UK qualifications or their equivalent:

-For applicants with a degree from the USA, a bachelor’s degree with a minimum overall GPA of 3.5 out of 4.0, or 4.0 out of 5.0 is sought.
+For applicants with a bachelor's degree from the USA, the minimum overall GPA that is normally required to meet the undergraduate-level requirement is 3.5 out of 4.0, or 4.0 out of 5.0

 There is no requirement on subject area and students from a wide range of disciplinary backgrounds are considered.